Koenkk/zigbee2mqtt.io/docs/devices/WS-EUK04.md

 ## Options
 *[How to use device type specific configuration](../guide/configuration/devices-groups.md#specific-device-options)*

-* `state_action`: State actions will also be published as 'action' when true (default false).
-The value must be `true` or `false`

 * `power_calibration`: Calibrates the power value (percentual offset), takes into effect on next report of device.
 The value must be a number.

 * `power_precision`: Number of digits after decimal point for power, takes into effect on next report of device.
+This option can only decrease the precision, not increase it.
 The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

 * `energy_calibration`: Calibrates the energy value (percentual offset), takes into effect on next report of device.
 The value must be a number.

 * `energy_precision`: Number of digits after decimal point for energy, takes into effect on next report of device.
+This option can only decrease the precision, not increase it.
 The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

 * `device_temperature_calibration`: Calibrates the device_temperature value (absolute offset), takes into effect on next report of device.
 The value must be a number.

+* `state_action`: State actions will also be published as 'action' when true (default false).
+The value must be `true` or `false`

 ## Exposes